 The ancient Aztecs considered the flamingo to be a sacred bird.
 In fact, archaeologists discovered a 15th century Aztec tomb near Tenochtitlan, which was the Aztec’s spiritual capital and is not Mexico City.
 In the tomb was a flamingo-like bird that had been sacrificed to please the Aztec’s gods.

-In ancient Egypt, flamingos were associated with the sun god, Ra.
+For the ancient Egyptians, flamingos were associated with their sun god, Ra.
 Ancient artisans often depicted them on vases and other objects.
 And Egyptian historians believe the mystical bird, the Phoenix, was inspired by flamingos.